nadaAhmed122/mean-variance-portfolio-optimisation/README.md

 - Sortino Ratio
 - Jensen’s Alpha

-The restricted short-selling tangency portfolio achieved:
+The restricted short-selling tangency portfolio achieved improved risk-adjusted performance relative to the unconstrained portfolio:

 Expected Monthly Excess Return: **2.10%**
 Volatility: **4.05%**
 Sharpe Ratio: **0.518**

+This reflects the role of short-selling constraints as an implicit regularisation mechanism, improving diversification and reducing estimation error sensitivity in optimised portfolios.

 ---